How do You Break in A Pair of Soccer Cleats? 7 Tips and Ways

 How do You Break in A New Pair of Soccer Cleats?

-Choose the Right Type and Sized Soccer Cleats
+Choose the Right Type and Size of Soccer Cleats

 The first step of breaking in your soccer cleats starts before you even play with them.
-Before you get your feet in a new pair of cleats it is important to choose the right type of soccer cleats based on various factors such as playing surface, size, stud patterns, and preferred materials.
+Before you get your feet into a new pair of cleats, it is important to choose the right type of cleats based on factors such as playing surface, size, stud patterns, and preferred materials.

-Usually it is advised to get cleats that fit true to size, but depending on the type and brand you are choosing from you might have to go up or go down a size.
+Usually, it is advised to get cleats that fit true to size, but depending on the type and brand you choose, you might have to go up or down a size.
 If you are wondering how your soccer cleats should fit, then take a look here.

 Wear Game-Day Socks with your Cleats

-When trying to break in your new soccer cleats it is important to wear them using the same soccer socks, or grip socks that you would use for team training and matches.
-This step makes sure that your fit feels more accurate since you will be taking into account the added layer of the socks.
+When breaking in your new soccer cleats, it is important to wear them with the same soccer socks or grip socks you would use for team training and matches.
+This step ensures your fit feels more accurate, since you will take into account the added layer of the socks.

-One of the main reasons you have to break in a new pair of soccer cleats is because you also have to break in the insole.
-If you have custom insoles that you used for your old pair of cleats or the old ones are also in good condition, you can use these with your new pair of cleats to speed up the breaking in process.
+One of the main reasons you have to break in a new pair of soccer cleats is that you also have to break in the insole.
+If you have custom insoles from your old pair of cleats, or the old ones are in good condition, you can use them with your new pair to speed up the breaking-in process.

-Once you feel the shoe breaking in, or if you have to for some reason, you can switch back to the new insoles that the cleats originally had, but of course if you have high-quality or custom ones you can stick with those.
+Once you feel the shoes breaking in, or if you have to for some reason, you can switch back to the new insoles the cleats originally had, but of course, if you have high-quality or custom ones, you can stick with those.

 Put Soccer Cleats in Bucket or Tub with Hot Water

-One of the most popular techniques for breaking in soccer cleats involves putting them in hot water at a temperature between 90-100 degrees Fahrenheit.
+One of the most popular techniques for breaking in soccer cleats involves soaking them in hot water at 90-100 degrees Fahrenheit.
 The hot water helps to soften the materials, making them more pliable and responsive to the shape of your feet.

-The proper way to do this is by wearing the cleats while you put them inside the hot water.
+The proper way to do this is to wear the cleats while you put them in hot water.
 After you submerge them, walk around with the wet cleats for a bit, then take them off and allow them to dry outside.

 Apply petroleum jelly

 Another way to help your new cleats feel comfortable and enhance the break-in process is to apply petroleum jelly to specific parts.
-Petroleum jelly will help in reducing friction when you move as well as help prevent blisters.
+Petroleum jelly will help reduce friction when you move and help prevent blisters.
 This technique creates a protective barrier, ensuring a smoother break-in process.

 Stretch the uppers

-Another simple way to speed up the break in process is to gently stretch the upper parts of your new soccer cleats.
-Stretching your soccer cleats gently will help promote flexibility of the cleats, may provide some foot relief, as well as make your cleats more comfortable.
+Another simple way to speed up the break-in process is to gently stretch the upper parts of your new soccer cleats.
+Stretching your soccer cleats gently will help promote their flexibility, provide some foot relief, and make them more comfortable.

 Use your Cleats During Training